 All plan dimensions shown are measured horizontally or vertically unless otherwise noted and reflect the ultimate geometric shape and location of all elements at a temperature of 52°F.Adjust for superelevation and grade.

-All cross-frames and shear stud rows to be perpendicular to CL girder.
+Erect all cross-frames and shear stud rows to be perpendicular to CL girder.

-Web splices to be staggered a minimum of 6” from top or bottom flange splices and 6” minimum from intermediate stiffener or connection plate.
+Stagger web splices a minimum of 6” from top or bottom flange splices and 6” minimum from intermediate stiffener or connection plate.

 [Note: Consult with the Steel Design Standards and Practice Engineer to review structural steel and painting General Notes.]